itkovian/itkovian.net/posts/2006-12-2-On_the_joys_of_C.markdown

 -----
-Title:  On the joys of C
+title:  On the joys of C
-Author: Andy Georges
+author: Andy Georges
-Date: December 2, 2006
+date: December 2, 2006
+tags:
 -----